What Are VOCs, and What is VOC Removal?July 3, 2019

 A Thermal Oxidizer (often referred to as TOX, incinerator, or afterburner) destroys pollutants like Hazardous Air Pollutants (HAPs), Volatile Organic Compounds (VOCs), and odorous emissions that are often discharged during industrial processes safely and efficiently.

-Thermal oxidizers achieve very high VOC destruction efficiency by heating and maintaining a polluted airstream at high temperature for a set dwell time.
+Industrial oxidizers achieve very high VOC destruction efficiency by heating and maintaining a polluted airstream at high temperature for a set dwell time.
 Typical VOC destruction is 99+%.
 Thermal oxidizers can operate with an integral heat exchanger for fuel savings or without for capital cost savings.
 All oxidizer technologies achieve VOC destruction by exposing pollutant-containing air to a high temperature, for a set period of time, in a turbulent flow path.

 One of today’s most widely accepted air pollution control technologies across industry is a Regenerative Thermal Oxidizer, commonly referred to as an RTO.
 They are very versatile and extremely efficient – heat recovery efficiency can reach 97%.
 This is achieved through the storage of heat by dense ceramic stoneware.
 Regenerative Thermal Oxidizers are ideal for airstreams with low VOC concentrations with high operating hours each year.